hpapucha/Tic-Tac-Toe-JavaScript/README.md

 - Aside tab with the "current player" label which is updated after every click

 Silver MVP:
--Bronze MVP features +
+- Bronze MVP features +
--Modified Css properties for the background color -Hoover animations for the squares
+- Modified Css properties for the background color
+- Hoover animations for the squares

 Gold MVP:
--Silver MVP features +
+- Silver MVP features +
--Refresh button.
+- Refresh button.
--Alert with the winning side
+- Alert with the winning side
--Counter for wins for blue/red
+- Counter for wins for blue/red

 Pseudocode for the full Gold MVP:
--Create header with the game title
+- Create header with the game title
--Create the nine div squares in html and arrange using flex or grid -Add click event listeners to the divs
+- Create the nine div squares in html and arrange using flex or grid
+- Add click event listeners to the divs
--Add red as first click, blue as second in a function -Change colors to their respected clicks
+- Add red as first click, blue as second in a function
+- Change colors to their respected clicks
--Create aside tab with "current player" label which is updated.
+- Create aside tab with "current player" label which is updated.